surifirstpin/biplus_documentation/version.3/Visualisation Types and Settings.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/3be153bc7e175559809c6c873dcb281c2a8e5783/images/hide_pivot2.png)

-In the above image you can see, hide_pivot 1st column is seen empty, so in order to hide this you need to select checkbox **pivot hide first** in **Data Section** to hide it in visualization charts.
+In the above image you can see, hide_pivot 1st column is seen empty, so in order to hide this you need to select checkbox **Pivot Hide First** in **Data Section** to hide it in visualization charts.
 Similarly you can hide last column by selecting the check box pivot hide last ( Applicable only for table chart).
 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/3be153bc7e175559809c6c873dcb281c2a8e5783/images/hide_pivot3.png)